rust-lang/rust/text/0000-stabilize-drop-order.md

 In this case, `field2` is destructed first and `field1` second, which may seem counterintuitive at first but makes sense when you consider that the initialized fields are actually temporary variables.
+Note that the drop order depends on the order of the fields in the *initializer* and not in the struct declaration.

 ### Slices and Vec